NiceAesth/ripplesig/README.md

 ## Credits

-Favicon is owned by Dean 'peppy' Herbert.
-The mode icons and flags are designed by Flyte and can be found at his pixelapse [here](https://www.pixelapse.com/flyte/projects/osu!designs/files/). `triangles.png` and `triangles2.png` are self-made.
+Original project was made by Lemmmy.
+The mode icons and flags are designed by Flyte and can be found at his pixelapse [here](https://www.pixelapse.com/flyte/projects/osu!designs/files/). `triangles.png` and `triangles2.png` are made by Lemmmy, again.

 ## License